-SADDLEBAG/TRUNK LOCK SWITCH (IF EQUIPPED)
+SADDLEBAG LOCK SWITCH (IF EQUIPPED)

-Use the key fob or the lock switch on the console to lock and unlock the electric saddlebag and trunk locks.
+Use the key fob or the lock switch on the console to lock and unlock the electric saddlebag locks.
 When using the console lock switch, the key fob must be within range.
 If the key fob is not detected, the security light and/or power switch will flash.
 The system will not perform the lock or unlock command.

-SEAT HEATER SWITCHES (IF EQUIPPED)
+HEATED SEAT SWITCHES (IF EQUIPPED)

-The seat heater toggle switches are located on the lower left edge of the seat.
-The driver's switch (1) is the left switch, the passenger's switch (2) (if equipped) is on the right.
+Use the seat switches located on the lower left edge of the seat to adjust heating settings.
+The front switch 1 controls the settings for the driver seat, and the rear switch (if equipped) 2 controls the passenger seat setting.
+The heated seat will only operate if the engine is on.